yuhaoyin/UCLA-20W-ECE219-LargeScaleDataMining/project2-clustering/README.md

+# Clustering Analysis Application

-This is an illstrating example of image segementation implemented by K-means clustering algorithm, using my favorite basketball player, Stephen Curry from Golden State Warriors!
+**This is an illstrating example of image segementation implemented by K-means clustering algorithm, using my favorite basketball player, Stephen Curry from Golden State Warriors!**

 Original Image            |  Image Segmentation :-------------------------:|:-------------------------: